-The Department of Emergency Medicine at Resurrection Medical Center, Our Lady of the Resurrection Medical Center, and St. Francis Medical Center will provide a total of eight months clinical experience in the emergency department at the EM-3 level.
+The Department of Emergency Medicine at Presence Resurrection Medical Center, Presence Our Lady of the Resurrection Medical Center, and Presence Saint Francis Medical Center will provide a total of eight months clinical experience in the emergency department at the EM-3 level.

 In addition, the hospital has a Level II Newborn Nursery, cares for high-risk obstetrical cases, and also has in-patient psychiatric services.

 Mt.
 Sinai Hospital is a Level I trauma center located on the west side of Chicago.
 It receives more Level I trauma diversions than any other hospital in Chicago with the largest percentage of penetrating trauma.